-Lay Eucharistic Ministers: Lay people, who have been trained by the Rector and licensed by the Bishop to become Eucharistic Ministers, take the Sacrament to our sick and shut-ins directly after Sunday services.
+Lay Eucharistic Ministers: Lay people, who have been trained by the vicar and licensed by the Bishop to become Eucharistic Ministers, take the Sacrament to our sick and shut-ins directly after Sunday services.

 Lotsa Loot Rummage and Bake Sale: This annual event is the parish’s single largest fund raiser and an important part of St. Luke’s image in the community.
 If you are interested in helping, please see Virginia Ruland.

-Music: If interested in singing in the Choir, see the Director, Mitchell Patton, or the Rector.
+Music: If interested in singing in the Choir, see the vicar.
 Singers are always welcome and needed.
 There are also frequent opportunities for volunteer guitarists and players of other instruments to offer their talents during our worship.